Grendel (novel): Plot

-When Grendel returns to his cave, he attempts and fails to communicate with his mother, thus leaving him with a sense of total loneliness.
-He becomes filled with despair and falls through the sea, finding himself in an enormous cave filled with riches and a dragon.
-The omniscient dragon reveals to Grendel that the power of the Shaper is simply the ability to make the logic of humans seem real, despite the fact his lore possesses no factual basis.
-The dragon and Grendel cannot agree about the dragon's statements that existence is a chain reaction of accidents, and Grendel exits the cave in a mixed state of confusion, anger, and denial.
+When Grendel returns to his cave, he fails to communicate with his mother, leaving him feeling isolated.
+He floats down a subterranean river to a dragon's cave.
+The omniscient dragon discusses with Grendel the oratory power of the Shaper.
+The dragon and Grendel have a philosophical disagreement about the dragon's existential nihilism, and Grendel exits the cave angry and confused.

-While listening to the Shaper, he is spotted by sentries, who try to fight him off again, but he discovers that the dragon has enchanted him, leaving him impervious to weapons.
-Realizing his power, he begins attacking Hart, viewing his attacks as a perpetual battle.
-Grendel is challenged by a thane named Unferth, to which he responds mockingly.
+While listening to the Shaper, Grendel is spotted by sentries from Hart.
+In the fight that ensues, Grendel discovers that the dragon enchanted him, leaving him impervious to weapons.
+Realizing his power, he begins attacking Hart.
+Grendel is challenged by a thane named Unferth, whom Grendel simply mocks and refuses to fight.
 Grendel awakens a few days later to realize that Unferth has followed him to his cave in an act of heroic desperation.
-He continues to mock Unferth until the Dane passes out from exhaustion, then takes him back to Hart to live out his days in frustrated mediocrity, stopping him from having a heroic death.
+Grendel continues to mock Unferth until the thane faints from exhaustion, then takes him back to Hart to live out his days in frustrated mediocrity, thereby depriving him of the heroic death which he desired.

-In the second year of the war, Grendel notes that his raids have destroyed the esteem of Hrothgar, allowing a rival noble named Hygmod to gain power.
+In the second year of his conflict with the humans of Hart, Grendel notes that his raids have destroyed the esteem of Hrothgar, allowing a rival noble named Hygmod to gain power.
 Fearing deposition, Hrothgar assembles an army to attack Hygmod and his people, the Helmings.
 Instead of a fight, Hygmod offers his sister Wealtheow to Hrothgar as a wife after a series of negotiations.
-The beauty of Wealtheow moves Grendel as the Shaper had once before, keeping the monster from attacking Hart just as she prevents internal conflicts among the Danes.
+The beauty of Wealtheow moves Grendel as the Shaper had once before, impeding the monster from attacking Hart.
 Eventually, Grendel decides to kill Wealtheow, since she threatens the ideas explained by the dragon.
-Upon capturing her, he realizes that killing and not killing are equally meaningless, and he retreats, knowing that by not killing Wealtheow, he has once again confounded the logic of humanity and religion.
+Upon capturing her, he realizes that killing her and not killing her would be equally meaningless acts, and he retreats, knowing that by not killing Wealtheow, he has once again confounded the logic of humanity and religion.